mattmakai/fullstackpython.com/source/content/pages/04-web-development/15-web-app-security.markdown

 slug: web-application-security
 sort-order: 0415
 meta: Web applications can be attacked by malicious actors in many ways.
 Learn about security measures on Full Stack Python.
-choice1url: /web-analytics.html
-choice1icon: fa-dashboard
-choice1text: I want to learn more about the users of my app with analytics.
-choice2url: /api-integration.html
-choice2icon: fa-link fa-inverse
-choice2text: How do I integrate external APIs into my app?
-choice3url: /logging.html
-choice3icon: fa-align-left fa-inverse
-choice3text: How can I log events that occur while the app is running?

 # Web Application Security